msangel/msangel.github.io/_drafts/docker.md

 There exists a known "Matrix of hell" that show a wide variety of different systems and their different behavior on different hardware:
 ![Matrix of hell](https://github.com/msangel/msangel.github.io/raw/master/_drafts/docker/the_matrix_of_hell.png "Matrix of hell")

+Also there exists another problem: developers want to use the next shiny thing, we want to use Node.js, Rust, Go, Microservices, Cassandra, Hadoop, blablabla, blablabla, …

 And so docker allows to solve this matrix in a very straightforward way:
 ![Matrix solved](https://github.com/msangel/msangel.github.io/raw/master/_drafts/docker/the_matrix_of_hell_solved.png "Matrix solved")